BogdanLica/personal-blog/source/about/index.md

 # Hi :wave:

 I'm Bogdan and I love to build (program) and break (hack) stuff.
-As so, my articles are related to this, but sometimes I write about other things such as burnout :tired_face: , photography :camera: or travelling :tokyo_tower: .
+As so, my articles are related to this, but sometimes I write about other things such as burnout :tired_face: , photography :camera: or travelling :earth_americas: .